 Years before the UK voted to leave the EU a thought experiment postulated that the fallout for the UK if it withdrew from the EU would be ‘severe’.
 Since the vote Sir Simon McDonald, as head of the Foreign and Commonwealth Office (FCO), described Brexit as ‘The biggest thing that we have ever undertaken in peace time’.
 It is clear that Brexit represents a significant upheaval within the UK, within the EU, and for EU states – particularly those with substantial trade relationships with the UK.
 But what impact has the decision to leave the EU had for the UK within the United Nations Security Council?
 The connection may not be immediately obvious, given that the UK’s seat within the Security Council is permanent.
 The UK would need to consent to its own removal from the UN Security Council and in that sense, its institutional position is secure, but what about its capacity to use its position to both advance its interests and to help to maintain international peace and security?

 Thus far the literature on Brexit at the UN has focused on other organs such as the Human Rights Council and nuclear weapons forums, and key UN commentator Richard Gowan has lamented that ‘Brexit’s impact at the UN has not been a subject of much speculation outside specialist circles’.
-Others agree that ‘One of the underdiscussed aspects of Brexit is the immense damage it will do to Britain’s standing as a global foreign policy player’. that Brexit challenge the UK’s influence
+Others agree that ‘One of the underdiscussed aspects of Brexit is the immense damage it will do to Britain’s standing as a global foreign policy player’.
+After the vote, the UK’s then Ambassador to the United Nations, Matthew Rycroft, said ‘my job has just got a lot bigger’ because ‘the UK’s window into the world will be even more through the United Nations’.
+That implies the withdrawal from one multilateral forum (the EU) does not harm, but merely concentrates, UK diplomacy in another (the UN).
+We investigate whether that is the case by looking specifically at how the UK wields influence in the UN Security Council.
+There is a conclusion among those who have examined the wider UN system that Brexit does indeed challenge the UK’s influence.
+We ask whether that conclusion holds for UK influence at the Security Council.

+The UK does not wield influence at the Council in a way that might be expected of a ‘great power’.
+It cannot draw on material resources in the way the US or (increasingly) China can; and given the questions that raises about the UK’s status as a permanent member, the UK has been reluctant to influence the Council by using its veto.
+The UK instead relies on its diplomatic expertise, reputation and networks to influence the Council, and this therefore is the focus of our analysis.
+Drawing on the recent ‘practice turn’ in International Relations theory, we explain how these resources can be understood as a kind of ‘capital’ that enables the UK to ‘purchase’ influence.
+Brexit, we argue, risks devaluing that capital.
+More specifically, Brexit risks weakening the networks that act as diplomatic multipliers and this damages the country’s reputation as an effective leader, which will reduce its influence.
+While we focus on these aspects of leadership, we do not ignore the material impact that Brexit will have on UK influence at the Council.
+Indeed, if, as others have argued, it is easier to induce followership when one contributes a fair share of the material burden, then future UK leadership is contingent on it contributing more material resources to Security Council mandated operations.
+That will be difficult given the economic disruption of Brexit and the increased competition for fewer budgetary resources.